Michelle Donelan

-Michelle Emma May Elizabeth Donelan (born 8 April 1984) is a British former politician who served as Secretary of State for Science, Innovation and Technology from July 2023 to July 2024, having previously served in the position from February to April 2023 before being temporarily replaced during her maternity leave.
+Michelle Emma May Elizabeth Donelan (born 8 April 1984) is a British former politician.
+A member of the Conservative Party, she served as Secretary of State for Science, Innovation and Technology from February 2023 to July 2024.

-A member of the Conservative Party, Donelan also held three other cabinet positions from 2020 to 2023 under Boris Johnson, Liz Truss and Rishi Sunak.
-She served as the Member of Parliament (MP) for Chippenham in Wiltshire from 2015 to 2024.

-Donelan contested the new Melksham and Devizes constituency in July 2024 and was defeated.
+Donelan also held three other cabinet positions from 2020 to 2023 under prime ministers Boris Johnson, Liz Truss, and Rishi Sunak.
+She sat as the Member of Parliament (MP) for Chippenham in Wiltshire from 2015 until she left Parliament after unsuccessfully contesting the new Melksham and Devizes constituency at the 2024 election.

-Early life and education
+Early life

-Michelle Donelan was born in April 1984, the daughter of Michael Donelan and his wife Kathleen Johnson, and grew up in Whitley, Cheshire.
-At the age of 15, Donelan spoke at the Conservative Party Conference in Blackpool, having decided at the age of six to become a politician.
+Donelan was born in 1984 in Whitley, Cheshire, the daughter of Kathleen Johnson and Michael Donelan.
+She decided to become a politician at the age of six, and later spoke at the Conservative Party Conference in Blackpool at the age of 15.

-Donelan was educated at The County High School, Leftwich, a state school, before graduating from the University of York with a Bachelor of Arts degree in history and politics.
+Donelan was educated at The County High School, Leftwich, before graduating from the University of York with a Bachelor of Arts degree in history and politics.
 While at university, she was involved in York Student Television.

-Donelan's career outside politics was in marketing, including a time working on Marie Claire magazine and for World Wrestling Entertainment (WWE).
+Before entering politics, she worked in the marketing departments of the French fashion magazine Marie Claire and the American professional wrestling promotion WWE.